jokvar/bombgoboomman/SignalRWebPack/Docs/readme.txt

 }

 //client
-client.DrawMenu(object that details menu shape, images, style) {
-	client is sent information on how the menu should look, and draws the menu. the menu should have some room code god i hope (google input field in canvas?), and two buttons, create room and join room. god save us all. it can also just be html elements thats fine actually fuck the canvas
-}

 client.DrawSession(map, gameobjects, players, etc, room_code) {
 	client starts constantly redrawing the map. or maybe whenever server updates idk. cause javascript inputs are invoked on new threads, and the server response should, too, be a seperate thread by default i imagine? so the client, after having received this, starts a script that will continue forever, or like maybe until the next time it received this idk doesnt matter. i guess its fine for the client to only draw after receiving? but that might be too slow too, fuck. weeeeew.
 }